Shreshtha731/Vityarthi-Project/README.md

                          staff instantly.

- ● Features:- Simple and easy to operate
+ # Features:- Simple and easy to operate
 -Increase Hotel’s staff efficiencies
-                         -Search, add, update, and view Room’s and booking details -Helps to manage Hotel’s functions constructively
-                         -Saves time and reduces overheads
+-Search, add, update, and view Room’s and booking details -Helps to manage Hotel’s functions constructively -Saves time and reduces overheads
 -Reduce Hotel’s operating cost
 -Customized reports for better management
 -Remove manual processes to book rooms, check-in & check-out and maintain records and produce daily reports.

- ● Technologies/tools used-Python Version 3.13.7 and later version.
+ # Technologies/tools used-Python Version 3.13.7 and later version.
-                          Data handling via Python.
+  -Data handling via Python.
-                          Standard python data structures (dictionaries,list)for in memory storage.
+  -Standard python data structures (dictionaries,list)for in memory storage.

- ● Steps to install and run the projects:-
+ # Steps to install and run the projects:-
   -Clone or download the repository to your local computer.
   -Ensure Python 3.x is installed.
 (Test with python --version) -Ensure Dbms app such as mysql is installed in the system.
   -Navigate to the project directory in a terminal.
   -Pandas library preinstalled
   -Matplotlib library preinstalled
   -Ms-Office Pre-installed for documentation

- ●Instructions for testing:-
+ #Instructions for testing:-

  Phase 1: Setup & Initialization